CubanMathExpert/CubanMathExpert/README.md

 - 👋 Hi, I’m @CubanMathExpert (Raphael Gonzalez Carvajal)
 - 👀 I’m interested in ...
 Computer Graphics
 - 🌱 I’m currently learning ...
-VULKAN
+Fluid dynamics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...